int-net/EminentResultsDatabase/README.md

         - Elements of FOAF
         - Elements of [Dublin Core Terms](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/)
         - Elements of [the Orgabization Ontology](https://www.w3.org/TR/vocab-org/)
-        - domain specific terminology that is defined with in artefacts in this repository
+        - Domain specific terminology that is defined with in artefacts in this repository
 - I2: (Meta)data use vocabularies that follow the FAIR principles
     - As the information model is part of this repository, what is stated under this section applies to the information model as well
 - I3: (Meta)data include qualified references to other (meta)data